 Police Searching for Suspects After Man Shot During Home Invasion

 OIL CITY, Pa.
-(EYT) – Police in Oil City are seeking suspects connected to the shooting of a man during a home invasion that occurred early Saturday morning.
+(EYT) – Authorities are seeking suspects connected to the shooting of a man during a home invasion early Saturday morning in Oil City.

 Chief Dave Ragon told The Derrick that police were dispatched to a residence on Cornplanter Avenue around 2:00 a.m. on Saturday, April 25, for a report of a man who had been shot multiple times.